Michel Foucault: The body and sexuality

 According to Foucault, the body is not only an "obedient and passive object" that is dominated by discourses and power.
 The body is also the "seed" to resistance against dominant discourses and power techniques.
 The body is never fully compliant, and experiences can never fully be reduced to linguistic descriptions.
 There is always a possibility to experience something that is not possible to describe with words, and in this discrepancy there is also a possibility for resistance against dominant discourses.

 Foucault's view of the historical construction of the body has influenced many feminist and queer-theorists.
 According to Johanna Oksala, Foucault's influence on queer theory has been so great than he can be considered one of the founders of queer theory.
 The fundamental idea behind queer theory is that there is no natural fundament that lies behind identities such as gay, lesbian, heterosexual, etc. Instead these identities are considered cultural constructions that have been constructed through normative discourses and relations of power.
 Feminists have with the help of Foucault's ideas studied different ways that women form their bodies: through plastic surgery, diet, eating disorders, etc. Foucault's historization of sex has also affected feminist theorists such as Judith Butler, who used Foucault's theories about the relation between subject, power and sex to question gendered subjects.
 Butler follows Foucault by saying that there is no "true" gender behind gender identity that constitutes its biological and objective fundament.
-However, Butler is critical of Foucault.
-She argues Foucault "naively" presents bodies and pleasures as a ground for resistance against power, without extending his historization of sexuality to gendered subjects/bodies.
+However, Butler is critical of Foucault, arguing that Foucault "naively" presents bodies and pleasures as a ground for resistance against power without extending his historization of sexuality to gendered subjects/bodies.
 Foucault has received criticism from other feminists, such as Susan Bordo and Kate Soper.

 Johanna Oksala argues that Foucault, by saying that sex/sexuality are constructed, doesn't deny the existence of sexuality.
-Oksala also argues that the goal of critical theories such as Foucault is not to liberate the body and sexuality from oppression, but rather to question and deny the identities that are posited as "natural" and "essential" by showing how these identities are historical and cultural constructions.
+Oksala also argues that the goal of critical theories such as Foucault's is not to liberate the body and sexuality from oppression, but rather to question and deny the identities that are posited as "natural" and "essential" by showing how these identities are historical and cultural constructions.

+In May 1977, Foucault signed a petition to the French parliament, calling for the lowering of the homosexual age of consent from 21 to 15 to match with the heterosexual one.
+In a 1978 broadcast, Foucault argued that children could give sexual consent, saying that "to assume that a child is incapable of explaining what happened and was incapable of giving his consent are two abuses that are intolerable, quite unacceptable."